phaserjs/phaser/README.md

 * Device.windowsPhone should now correctly identify Windows Phone 8.1 devices, which also think they are iOS and Androids.
 If you find a device that gets around this check please send us its ua string! (thanks @jounii #1496)
 * Rope.segments used the wrong vertices property, causing a runtime error.
 * Debug.ropeSegments didn't take the scale of the Rope object into consideration, causing incorrect debug rendering.
+* If a Sound was muted, or had its volume changed while it was still decoding (i.e. before it started playback) then the mute and/or volume were ignored and the sound would play anyway (thanks @brianbunch #1872)

 ### Deprecated